angular-gantt/angular-gantt/README.md

   Those events are raised if a new row is added or updated.
 A row is updated if the custom sort order has been changed by the user.

+- **on-column-clicked**

+  This event is raised if the user clicks on a column.
+The event has a row and column property you can use to detect the date range clicked.

 - **on-row-clicked**

-  This event is raised if the user clicks on a row.
-You can use this event for example to add a new task.
+  Same as on-column click.
+Left for backwards compatibility

 - **on-scroll**